 At least the riders had cooling vests, which they wore right until they coasted to the starting line.

 Riley Amos, the 22-year-old American who has dominated the under-23 World Cup circuit, went right to the front on the first lap on the 4.4-kilometer (2.7-mile) course.
-But he soon began to fade.
+But he soon began to fade as the favorites came to the front.

-By the second lap, a select group of 14 riders — among them Olympic silver medalist Mathias Flueckiger, three-time Olympic medal-winner Nino Schurter and World Cup standouts Koretzky and Hatherly — had distanced from the rest of the field.
+By the second lap, a select group of 14 riders — among them former Olympic silver medalist Mathias Flueckiger, three-time Olympic medal winner Nino Schurter and World Cup standouts Koretzky and Hatherly — had distanced from the field.

 By the third lap, it was down to Pidcock and Koretzky, who doggedly clung to the Briton’s rear wheel.

 Then misfortune struck Pidcock on Lap 4, when he suddenly pulled into the pits.
 The front tire on his Pinarello was losing air.
-His team quickly replaced it while Pidcock calmly took on water, and he remained downright stoic when he went back to work.
+His team quickly replaced it while Pidcock cooly took on water, and he remained downright stoic when he got back on the bike.

-Pidcock soon joined a group with British teammate Charlie Aldridge, shaving away at Koretzky’s advantage.
-And he soon surged ahead and to track down Hatherly, eventually working with the South African in an attempt to chase down the leader.
+Pidcock joined a group with British teammate Charlie Aldridge, shaving away at Koretzky’s advantage.
+Then he surged ahead and tracked down Hatherly, eventually working with the South African for a bit in an attempt to chase down the leader.

-Once they reached Koretzky, the confident — brash, even — rider from Leeds immediately attacked for the lead.
+Once they reached Koretzky, the confident — brash, even — Pidcock immediately attacked for the lead.

 AP Summer Olympics: https://apnews.com/hub/2024-paris-olympic-games